Crossfit Guide

 • 2 Minutes – kettlebell swings

-Have to performed two rounds each.
+Have to perform two rounds each.

 crossfit-warm-ups